canonical/netbox/docs/models/dcim/frontport.md

 Front ports are pass-through ports which represent physical cable connections that comprise part of a longer path.
 For example, the ports on the front face of a UTP patch panel would be modeled in NetBox as front ports.
 Each port is assigned a physical type, and must be mapped to a specific [rear port](./rearport.md) on the same device.
 A single rear port may be mapped to multiple front ports, using numeric positions to annotate the specific alignment of each.

+!!! tip
+    Like most device components, front ports are instantiated automatically from [front port templates](./frontporttemplate.md) assigned to the selected device type when a device is created.

 ## Fields

 ### Device